Annual Salary

 You can get into this job through:

-You can do a foundation degree, higher national diploma or degree in aerospace engineering, avionics, or a related subject like:
+You could do a degree in aerospace engineering, avionics, or a subject like:

 You'll usually need:

-You can do a higher national certificate (HNC) or diploma (HND) in engineering before applying for a job with an aerospace company.
-Subjects include:
+You could do A levels, a higher national certificate (HNC) or diploma (HND) in engineering before applying for a trainee technician job with an aerospace company.

-You would combine learning in the workplace with studying for a degree at an approved university.
+You'll combine workplace learning with study for a degree at university.

 You'll usually need:

-You may be able to join a company as an engineering technician and do training on the job to qualify as an engineer.
+You might be able to join a company as an aerospace engineering technician and do training on the job to qualify as an engineer.

-You can apply for jobs directly if you've got qualifications and experience, for example from working in mechanical, electrical or electronics engineering.
+You can apply for aerospace engineering jobs if you've got relevant qualifications and experience.
+For example, you might have worked in mechanical, electrical or electronics engineering.

 You can find out more about careers in aerospace engineering from Careers in Aerospace.